afuyo/practicalmachinelearning/report.md

 testDataSet <- trainCln[-inTrain, ]
 ```
 #Train the model randomforest
-In random forests, there is no need for cross-validation or a separate test set to get an unbiased estimate of the test set error.
+In random forests, there is no need for cross-validation .
 It is estimated internally, during the run, as follows:

 Each tree is constructed using a different bootstrap sample from the original data.
 About one-third of the cases are left out of the bootstrap sample and not used in the construction of the kth tree.